 “Because the greatest part of a road trip isn’t arriving at your destination.
 It’s all the wild stuff that happens along the way.” — Emma Chase

 I became a solo traveler out of necessity, rather than a choice.
 When I wanted to travel, some of my friends didn’t have money and some of them didn’t have the time.
-So I thought to myself, if I want to travel, it will have to be on my own.
+So I told myself if I want to travel it will have to be on my own.
 And after that, there was no stopping me.

 I understand you’re afraid to take that one step.
 But aren’t we all a bit scared and confused about starting a solo trip?
 How am I going to do it all alone?
 Is the hotel room I booked safe enough for a solo female traveler?
 What if the locals hate solo travelers?
 What if something goes wrong?
 We all have questions that can’t be answered until we get on the road and experience it.
 I’m not saying it’ll be easy at first; mine wasn’t, but it was one hell of a journey.